Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests

 \subsection{Non-isothermal Strömgren Sphere}

 A similar experiment can be made, but this time with temperature variation being taken into account.
 The conditions of the test are similar to the one previously described, but with an initial condition in temperature of $100\:\rm K$ and the source being a $10^5\:\rm K$ black body.
-This time, the computation of the theoretical strömgren sphere radius is less straightforward, but we use a comparison with $\rm M_1$ as done previously, as well as with the previous test, to determine how well $\rm P_n$ is doing. \\
+This time, the computation of the theoretical strömgren sphere radius is less straightforward, but we use a comparison with $\rm M_1$ as done previously, as well as with the previous test, to compare the results of the two models. \\

 In Fig. \ref{fig:strom_profile}, are shown side by side the profiles of the ionised and neutral fractions at 35 Myr on the left, and 100 Myr on the right.
 As done previously, we compare both models, with their relative difference being showcased in the underplot.
 Fig. \ref{fig:strom_temp} shows the same comparison but on the temperature profile around our source, and at three different time steps instead of two: 10, 35 and 100 Myr.\\